Current Conference –Feb.27-March 1st, 2018, Washington Group Plaza, Boise, ID

 The 28th Idaho Rare Plant Conference is scheduled for February 27th-March 1st, 2018 at the Washington Group Plaza, 720 Park Blvd. in Boise.

 The Conference will take place from the afternoon on Tuesday, February 27th through the morning of Thursday, March 1st, 2018.

 Penstemon salmonensis and other newly discovered and described species will be our highlighted species this year, but we will discuss many other rare and interesting plants during the conference.
-A dinner banquet will be on Wednesday evening with Eric Yensen as the quest speaker.

 A request for presentations and posters for the Conference is open until January 19th, 2018, please respond to the call for papers (link below).
 We will have a “To the Point” session (10 minute presentations) to provide a great opportunity to quickly update colleagues on any topic of interest related to Idaho native plants and time for some 20 minute presentations.
 We are especially interested in new plants for Idaho and inspiring presentations.

 Call for Presentations RPC 2018.
 Click to download the presenter form.

 Click here to download the registration form 2018_INPS_RPC_Registration_Form_Final to sign up for the conference!